fastify/fastify-example-todo/README.md

-# Fastify Example TODO API
+# A Simple Fastify API Example